MoesLab/Embedded-C/README.md

 ---
 ### MSGEQ7_final.ino
 A firmware for Atmel 328 that is the heart of floatable stereo system MSGEQ7 works as a filter that
-detects different audio bands and use them to activate proper colour on LED strips to creat effects.
+detects different audio bands and use them to activate assotiated colour on LED strips to creat effects.
 futured in instructables
 https://www.instructables.com/id/Beach-Boombox/